Continuing to trade through uncertainty – it’s time for directors to think ahead

-Peter Godfrey-Evans is an experienced Corporate Advisory Partner at Mercer & Hole, who works out of the firm’s Milton Keynes and London Offices.
+Peter Godfrey-Evans is an experienced Corporate Restructuring Partner at Mercer & Hole, who works out of the firm’s Milton Keynes and London Offices.

 Peter delivers all aspects of corporate restructuring work.
 His priority is to consider options for restructuring and business turnaround when working with businesses facing financial challenges.
 Taking swift and decisive action, Peter works closely with all parties to achieve co-operation and achieve the best possible outcome.
 However, where necessary he will use the investigative powers afforded by insolvency legislation.

 Peter advises directors on the most appropriate way to deal with their responsibilities by placing their company into administration or liquidation.
 Acting for directors facing either disqualification proceedings or claims against them by insolvency practitioners, he will advise on the defences available to them and assist in negotiating settlements, where appropriate.

 When appointed to act as administrator, Peter has enabled profitable elements of businesses to be sold on, thereby saving jobs and maximising returns to creditors.
 He has also been involved with many solvent liquidations, advising shareholders either as part of tax efficient reconstructions or simply dealing with companies that have come to the end of their useful life.